UbiWell/GLOSS/README.md

 # Go into the GLOSS repository if it's not your current directory
 cd GLOSS

-# Create a new Python environment (The default name is gloss-sensemaking)
+# Create a new Python environment (The default name is gloss-sensemaking).
+Use the respective .yml file for Mac or Linux installations
-conda env create -f environment.yml (OPTIONAL: -n preferred-env-name)
+conda env create -f environment_mac.yml (OPTIONAL: -n preferred-env-name) or conda env create -f environment_linux.yml (OPTIONAL: -n preferred-env-name)

 # Activate your new environment
 conda activate gloss-sensemaking (or preferred-env-name)